elmsec/deprem.market/README.md

 1. Fork this repository.
 2. Create a new branch with a descriptive name (`feature/new-endpoint`).
 3. Make your changes.
+4. Run tests: `docker-compose run --rm api python manage.py test`
-4. Commit your changes with a clear and concise message.
+5. Commit your changes with a clear and concise message.
-5. Push your changes to your forked repository.
+6. Push your changes to your forked repository.
-6. Create a pull request and describe your changes.
+7. Create a pull request and describe your changes.

 **Important Notice:**